 A catastrophic public health problem

 Lack of access to safe abortion results in 45 percent of all abortions globally being unsafe.
-Unsafe abortion remains a catastrophic public health problem accounting for 13 percent of maternal mortality worldwide, with hundreds of thousands of survivors living with long-term complications, including infertility and chronic pain.
+Unsafe abortion remains a catastrophic public health problem accounting for up to 13 percent of maternal mortality worldwide, with hundreds of thousands of survivors living with long-term complications, including infertility and chronic pain.

 Running from 2019 - 2021, FIGO’s Advocating for Safe Abortion Project will work with ten National Member Societies to raise their capacity to lead advocacy on safe abortion to the extent permitted by law in their respective countries.